alphaonlines/AlphaPulse/Desktop/AIHQ/05_PERSONALITY.md

 ## - Ingest playbooks and the Commander’s Intent into each mission `README.md`.

-## - Produce an initial Intel Brief and readiness SITREP for MSgt & Capt. within the first planning window; post to `00_INTEL`.
+## - Produce an initial Intel Brief and readiness SITREP for Capt. within the first planning window; post to `00_INTEL`.

 ## - Maintain versioned docs and changelogs.